radiofisica-hgugm/kali_mc/docs/source/custom_data_sources.rst

    R90s[0,2] = 0.95

-Verify that the R90s array is modified accordingly:
+Verify that the R\ :sub:`90` s array is modified accordingly:

 .. code-block:: python